Some questions about Public Domain Aeronautical Software come up frequently.

-Can I use my credit card to order a copy of Public Domain Computer Programs for the Aeronautical Engineer on disc?
+Can I use my credit card to order a copy of Public Domain Computer Programs for the Aeronautical Engineer?

 All purchases and donations are now handled thru PayPal.
 PayPal allows you to use all popular credit cards to charge your purchase.

 How can one place orders from outside the USA without using PayPal or a credit card?